Bhutan, Ecoluxury with Como Hotels

 Day 9, Delhi

-- Scheduled domestic flights for the Delhi-Paro-Delhi route in economy class (15Kg baggage allowance)
+- Domestic scheduled flights for the Delhi-Paro-Delhi route in economy class (baggage allowance 15 kg)

-- 3 overnight stays in a 5-star hotel in Delhi near the airport
+- 3 nights in a 5-star hotel in Delhi near the airport

 - Half board in Delhi

-- Transfers and sightseeing by AC Toyota Innova car with English-speaking driver
+- Transfers and sightseeing in an AC Toyota Innova car with English-speaking driver

-- Italian-speaking local guide for sightseeing in Delhi
+- Local Italian-speaking guide for the visit to Delhi

 - Visits and excursions mentioned in the itinerary

-- Transfers by NON-AC car with English speaking driver in Bhutan
+- Transfers in non-air-conditioned car with English-speaking driver in Bhutan

 - Bhutan entry visa